scrungus/ZeroTetris/README.md

 ### 2.6.
 Building more environments

 The user can implement more custom Gym environments with different observation spaces and reward functions easily.
-To add more environments to `gym_simplifiedtetris.register.env_list`, ensure that they inherit from `SimplifiedTetrisBinaryEnv` and are registered using:
+To add more environments to `gym_simplifiedtetris.register.env_list`, ensure that they inherit from `SimplifiedTetrisBaseEnv` and are registered using:

 ```python
 >>> register(